bobbingwide/oik-unloader/README.md

 * Note: In a WordPress Multi Site installation
 - There will only be one version of the Must Use plugin ( oik-unloader-mu.php )
-- There will be multiple unloader files ; one per site.
+- There will be multiple unloader files; one per site.

 ## Frequently Asked Questions